To enhance local affordability. To foster inclusive communities.

 Understanding legal frameworks to address racial disparities and discrimination

-Segregation and its harmful effects persist in cities across the United States, as a result of decades of discrimination by all levels of government and the private sector.
-These issues drive disparate outcomes in many areas, including health, education, homeownership, and homelessness.
+Segregation and its harmful effects persist in cities across the United States as a result of decades of discrimination.
 This brief reviews the legal frameworks governing housing initiatives that address racial disparities.

 Developing an anti-displacement strategy

-Rising rents or property taxes can make it difficult or impossible for families to afford to remain in their homes.
+Rising rents and property taxes can make it difficult or impossible for families to afford to remain in their homes.
 Learn more about developing an anti-displacement strategy.

 Engaging the community in the development of a local housing strategy

-Why should local officials engage the community in the development of the housing strategy?
-Learn more about community engagement.
+Why and how should local officials engage the community in the development of a local housing strategy?
+Learn about community engagement approaches.

 Collaborating with PHAs to achieve shared housing goals